 What to eat in Taipei

-There is so much good food in Taipei, that I’ve dedicated a separate post for food in Taipei.
+If you like good food, you’ll be very pleased with your time in Taipei.
+There is so much delicious food to be had in Taipei, that I’ve dedicated a separate post for food in Taipei.

 3-Day Taipei Itinerary Example